Psychokiller1888/MyChef/README.md

 Once installed, this assistant will offer you the power of an interactive recipe book directly in your kitchen!

-A serie of (french, EN subtitles to come) video dedicated to the project can be found here: (url playlist)
+A serie of (french, EN subtitles to come) video dedicated to the project can be found here: [Youtube playlist](https://www.youtube.com/playlist?list=PLO6q51Ysp78kkZyly_RQ5Bu_91IXSXprc)

 The video treating about this program is to be found here: [Youtube part 4](https://www.youtube.com/watch?v=V6pvFjn0Vt0)